dogweather/forkful/content/en/javascript/getting-started/starting-a-new-project.md

 weight: 1
 ---

-## What & Why?

-Starting a new project means setting up a fresh codebase for your brilliant ideas.
-Programmers do it to turn concepts into real, functioning apps or services.

 ## How to:
 Before you write code, decide on tools and structure.
 Let's use Node.js and npm (Node Package Manager) for this example.

 1. Install Node.js from the [official website](https://nodejs.org/).